JacekZiolek/js_interactive_quiz/README.md

 # js_interactive_quiz

-A JavaScript with tailwind quiz exercise.
+A JavaScript with Bootstrap quiz exercise.